 Jesse earned a degree in anthropology at the University of Rhode Island, and shortly thereafter joined the Peace Corps.
 He lived in Engari sub county, Uganda for two years, whilst working in economic development for Life Child Initiative (LICHI).
 His primary work focused on improving community access to clean water through construction of water tanks made with Interlocking Stabilized Soil Bricks (ISSB), as well as micro-finance groups known locally as Village Savings and Loan Associations (VSLAs).
 His secondary work involved teaching life skills at the primary schools and managing community gardens.
 Jesse now co-manages the Rhode Island Farm Incubator, a non-profit organic farmer training facility in southern Rhode Island.
 He seems to enjoy sea kayaking, gardening, and discovering the unknown.

 John holds a Bachelors degree in Digital Art and Design from the University of Rhode Island, along with a Masters Degree in Media Studies from Rhode Island College.
-He currently works at Brown University as the Manager of Web and Multimedia Technology for the Watson Institute for International and Public Affairs.
+He currently works at Brown University as the Manager of Web and Media Production for the Watson Institute for International and Public Affairs.
 It is at the Watson Institute, as well as during his travels around the world, where John’s exposure to experts in global development projects and under-served communities led to a desire to get involved in a more meaningful way.
 So in 2017, when John visited Uganda with Jesse and Colleen – and met the other individuals who would later form the Joy of Community Foundation Team, he realized this was an opportunity to not only stay connected with a place and people he developed a deep appreciation for, but also to help facilitate positive change in their community.
 John currently lives in Providence, Rhode Island, and outside of traveling whenever he can, he stays active surfing, mountain biking, snowboarding, playing basketball and practicing yoga.

 Mazirwe received a Bachelors of Information Technology from Bishop Stuart University Kakoba Mbarara in 2017 and is currently living in Engali Sub county.
 He volunteered at St. Charles Lwanga High School Kashekuro Marembo Kitagata as a Computer Lab Assistant for three months.
 He carried out his industrial training at Innovation Streams Limited for information technology in 2016 and was honored with the certificate in computer hardware repair and maintenance, networking, website development and software development.
 His professional interests focus on sharing knowledge with people, developing innovative and creative solutions to problems and his current projects include; computerized Report making system for St. Charles Lwanga High School Kashekuro.
 He enjoys graphics designing.